cadet/CADET-Workshop/02 CADET Fundamentals/01 inlet profiles/01_inlet_profiles.md

 +++ {"slideshow": {"slide_type": "slide"}}

-#### Define Dynamic Events in Process
+## Dynamic Events in Process

-The `Process` class is used to define dynamic changes of model parameters or flow sheet connections.
+Dynamic changes of model parameters or flow sheet connections are configure in `Process` class.

-To instantiate a `Process`, a `FlowSheet` needs to be passed as argument, as well as a string to name that process.
-After instantiation, it is important to also set the overall duration of the process.
-Since CADET-Process is also designed for cyclic processes, the corresponding attribute is called `cycle_time`.
-For more information, see also [here](https://cadet.github.io/master/modelling/unit_operations/outlet).
+For more information, see also [here](https://cadet-process.readthedocs.io/en/latest/user_guide/process_model/process.html).

 ```{code-cell} ipython3
 :tags: [solution]